tammergalal/katacoda-scenarios/instrumentappv3/step2.md

-For APM in Datadog, you need to enable trace collection by the Datadog agent.
+The first thing that needs to be done is to enable trace and log collection within the Datadog Agent.
 The Datadog Agent is software that runs on your hosts.
-It collects events and metrics from hosts and sends them to Datadog.
+It collects events and metrics from hosts and sends them to Datadog, where you can analyze your monitoring and performance data.

-To use the added feature of correlating trace and log data, you will also need to enable log collection.
+With both traces and logs enabled within the Agent, you will get seamless trace correlation between your traces and logs.

 1. Open the IDE tab, and then open the `docker-compose.yml`{{open}} file.